 Have perennials started to show up?

-If you’re going to add mulch to a garden bed with perennials, make sure they’ve started to sprout before you do.
-Mulching too soon may result in accidentally burying plants that are unable to break through the mulch.
+If you add mulch to a garden bed with perennials, ensure they’ve started to sprout before you do.
+Mulching too soon may accidentally bury plants that cannot break through the mulch.

 Has the area been weeded?